HOOLAHAN/CV/README.md

 ## Iain Hoolahan
 **Contact:**   | iain.hoolahan@gmail.com | [LinkedIn Profile](https://www.linkedin.com/in/iain-hoolahan-a51a41b8/) | +44(0)7545 959137

-I am a **full stack software developer** with a  background in **civil engineering** and a passion for problem solving, learning, building and collaboration.
+I am a **software developer** with a  background in **civil engineering** and a passion for problem solving, learning, building and collaboration.
 I have recently enjoyed channelling this energy towards creating software solutions while completing the Makers Academy 4-month immersive coding bootcamp.

-I started my career as a civil engineer for one of the UK's largest main contractors and experienced working on two of the biggest and most technically challenging projects in the country.
-Following on from this I co-founded a business providing project management services to private clients in the domestic construction sector.
-I am motivated by finding innovative solutions to problems and working with inspiring people which has drawn me towards the tech industry and coding.
+I started my career as a civil engineer for one of the UK's leading main contractors and experienced working on two major infrastructure projects (Crossrail and Hinkley Point C).
+Following on from this I co-founded a business providing project management services to private clients in the domestic construction sector, successfully delivering two new build projects in two years.
+I am motivated by finding innovative solutions to problems and collaborating with inspiring people which has drawn me towards the tech industry and coding.

 To view some live examples of my work you can follow this [**link**](http://www.iainhoolahan.com/)🔗 to my online **portfolio**.